jrosen081/SwiftUILayoutReference/README.md

 ## Prerequisites

 To best understand this article, you should be familiar with [Swift](https://www.geeksforgeeks.org/introduction-to-swift-programming/) and [UIKit](https://developer.apple.com/documentation/uikit).
-I will show code snippets using SwiftUI, so familiarity with swift is important.
+I will show code snippets using SwiftUI, so familiarity with Swift is important.
 As well, I will reference certain different types of UIKit views to show similarities between UIKit and SwiftUI.
+Also, a basic understanding of how SwiftUI views are set up would be helpful to understanding this article.
+I would recommend reading the first few sections of this [website](https://www.answertopia.com/swiftui/creating-custom-views-with-swiftui/) to understand this topic.

 ## View Types

-In SwiftUI, views are composed of other views, so you define a view by using built-in views (or even your own subviews).
+In SwiftUI, views are composed of other views.
+What this allows you to do is define views using other views.
 For example, here is a simple view that shows the text "Hello World".

 ```swift
 struct HelloWorldView: View {